When it comes to getting a home loan, the process can seem daunting, especially if this is your first application.

 Depending on whether you are planning to buy at auction or make an offer on a property, you'll find there are some slight differences in the transaction process.

 If you are buying at auction, you will usually be required to pay a ten per cent deposit at the moment the hammer falls.
-Your deposit is then held in trust by the agent - in a non interest bearing trust account.
+Your deposit is then held in trust by the agency- in a non-interest bearing trust account.

 Processing your loan